Computers & Equipment

 Wireless Internet Access

 You can use your Library card to check out and take home an easy-to-use Wi-Fi HotSpot.
-You can connect up to 15 laptops, tablets or other devices to the internet for free from anywhere with cellular coverage.
+You can connect up to 15 laptops, tablets, or other devices to the internet for free from anywhere with cellular coverage.
 You can reserve a HotSpot like you would any other item in our catalog and pick it up at your neighborhood branch.

 We have helpful tools available to use in your Library at no charge to make it easier for people with vision, hearing and mobility impairments to use computers.

-All branches offer:
+All locations offer:

 - Screen enlarging software (ZoomText)